onurerdinc/LibraryProject/README.md

 # Project 1: Triple Peaks Library

-The Triple Peaks Library webpage is the first project in the Software Engineering program at TripleTen.
+Welcome to my first-ever project, a fictional library landing page!
+This simple yet elegant webpage features a variety of sections designed to showcase the different offerings of the library.
+Each section is thoughtfully crafted to provide an engaging and informative user experience.
 It was created using HTML and CSS, based on a design brief.

-## Project features
+## Project Features

 - Semantic HTML5
 - Flexbox
 - Positioning
 - Vertical stacking with z-index

+## Project Images